Deadlyelder/Tools-for-Cryptanalysis/CONTRIBUTING.md

 To add a new tool to the list:

-* Make sure it doesn't already exist.
+* Make sure it doesn't already exist
 * Preserve the following tempelete when adding new tools:

 >## Name of the tools/library